adedomin/CSC340/term_paper/term.md

 As seen in the paper, to solve the readability problems of callbacks, concepts like promises and futures were made.
 They help by allowing for more clean and synchronous looking chaining.

-Overall Javascript and Node.js are definitely languages I would recommend for developers to look into.
+Overall Javascript and Node.js are definitely languages I would recommend developers look into.
-Its easy to use dependency and packaging mechanisms make it easy to get into.
+The dependency and packaging mechanisms offered by the included tool, NPM, make it easy to get into.
 The design of the language also facilitates an easy way to solve many of the web and document driven problems that plague IT, today.

 Citations